Objectives

 The place to start is with a motif.
 Start with a single phrase and use it as a motif.
 This phrase becomes the hook for your solo.

 The easiest way to do this is with call and response.
 Use one phrase as a call, and then reply with another phrase.
 This is the response.
-Another way of thinking about this is as one phrase asking a question, and another replying with an answer.
-Your motif could act as the call or the response.
+Another way of thinking about this is one phrase asking a question, and another replying with an answer.
 Use you motif as a call, and reply with a unique response each time, or work the the other way around and use your motif as a response, playing a unique call each time.

 You don’t have to stick to a strict call – response structure.
 For example you can play the call multiple times and then respond.
 There are lots of ways you can structure a solo using this idea, the only limits are your imagination.
 As with most things music.
 So long as it sounds good, it is good.